Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 What causes potassium deficiency?

-You are at risk of developing low potassium levels if you:
+You may be at risk of developing low potassium levels if you:

 - have chronic kidney disease